DauphineWeb/ProgrammationWeb2023/04-06 SQL Many-to-Many/README.md

     print(f'{actor.name} - {actor.num_movies} movie(s)')
 ```

-As always, it's well worth to have a look at Django's documentation, containing many helpful examples and references on how to use:
+As always, it is well worth the time to have a look at Django's documentation, containing many helpful examples and references on how to use:

 - [`aggregate(), annotate()`](https://docs.djangoproject.com/en/4.2/topics/db/aggregation/)
 - [`Prefetch()`](https://docs.djangoproject.com/en/4.2/ref/models/querysets/#prefetch-objects)